-Kate Farrell (author of Story Power) wants to help you find your voice in the spoken art of storytelling.
+Kate Farrell (author of Story Power) wants to help you find your voice in the spoken art of storytelling with this online class.

 Instructor: Kate Farrell